bichikim/keg/README.md

 ``

 ## Why Do I Need This?
-vuex context has only {dispatch, commit, state, getters, rootState, rootGetters}\
+Vuex context has only {dispatch, commit, state, getters, rootState, rootGetters}\
 Vuex-keg is a solution to add more **your functions** for vuex

 ## Why Should I Add More functions?